 A dental implant consists of a titanium base (artificial root) that is inserted into your jaw.
 This base will fuse with the jaw as it heals making it permanent.
 Once it heals an abutment is attached to the base and becomes the support for a crown.

-Dr. Kraft and Dr. Last can use dental implants to replace missing teeth for most patients.
+Dr. Kraft uses dental implants to replace missing teeth.
 However, to get a dental implant, you must have strong bone in your jaw to hold the device in place.
-If your jaw bone isn’t strong enough, Dr. Kraft or Dr. Last may need to graft the bone before she can place the implant.
+If your jaw bone isn’t strong enough, Dr. Kraft may need to graft the bone before she can place the implant.